pieroproietti/penguins-eggs/WAY-TO-ALPINE.md

 in my case about 500 M.

-Removed the problem of users creation and introducing syslinux to get isolinux.

-I was able to create both a `filesystem.squashfs` which should work, and the ISO image which is not working, partly because it lacks of an `initramfs-lts`.
+Removed the problem of users creation and introducing syslinux to get isolinux, I was able to create both a `filesystem.squashfs` which should work, and the ISO image which not work at all, partly because it lacks of an `initramfs-lts`.

-Resulting ISO file is about 600M.
+Resulting ISO file size is under 600M, with xfce, code-oss, and all the materials for eggs.

 # Giving up